-The construction of the church began in 1350 and was completed in 1391.
-In the fifteenth century, adjacent bell tower was added.
-Since 1525, the church belonged to the congregation of Evangelical-Augsburg.
+The construction of the church began around the last quarter of the 14th century and was completed before 1391.
+In the 15th century, an adjoining tower was added to it.
+From 1525, the church belonged to the Evangelical-Augsburg congregation.
 It was restored after the fires of 1583 and 1750.
-After that, the tower was lowered by one storey and covered with a domed helmet, the walls were reinforced with buttresses, and the old wooden vault in the central nave was replaced with a new vault.
-The south porch has also been rebuilt.
-Unchanged, the building survived to modern times.
+After the latter, the tower was lowered by one storey and covered with a domed helmet, the walls were reinforced with buttresses, and the old vault in the nave was replaced with a new barrel vault.
+The southern porch was also rebuilt.

 Website leksykonkultury.ceik.eu, Kościół ewangelicko-augsburski w Pasymiu.